DimitriPalmer22/Relapse-Code-Documentation/_META/_temp/Tasks.md

 - Create new weapon behavior
 	- Follows the example set by the generic gun script
 - Enemy that fires projectiles
-	- Create a new enemy prefab
+	- Create a new enemy prefab & Add the essential scripts
-	- Add the essentials ()
-	- Make sure this script
+	- Make sure this new script implements the IDamager interface
 - Enemy basic movement script
 	- MUST work with NavMesh
 	- NavMesh your own scene first